We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 Archived files remain visible as shortcuts

-The third-party tools we work with leave a ‘comforting’ shortcut that end users can see.
+The third-party tools we work with leave a ‘reassuring’ shortcut that end users can see.

 Archived site restores must be initiated by admins

-SharePoint site restores (reactivations) must be initiated within the SharePoint admin centre & can take up to 24 hours.
+SharePoint site restores (reactivations) must be initiated within the SharePoint admin centre.

 Archived files can be accessed by users on demand

-End users can retrieve and/or restore archived files immediately, simply by clicking on a shortcut.
+End users can retrieve and/or restore archived files simply by clicking on a shortcut.

 Restore costs may be prohibitive